At the end of this guide you will be able to…

 How does the Go/No-go task work?

 The Go/No-go task is straightforward for participants.
-Before the task begins, they are told to press a button when they see a yellow square and not press it when the square is blue.
-Of course any other stimuli can be used to act as the Go and No-go signals and any type of response can be paired with these stimuli.
+Before the task begins, they learn that they will need to press a button when they see a yellow square and not press it when the square is blue.
+Of course, any other stimuli combinations and response types can be used to create “Go” and “No-go” pairings.

 In each trial either the Go or the No-go image is shown for a brief period of time (1 second) and participants need to either respond or not respond.